axiom-org/axiom.org/src/docs/a-react-example.md

 because it will automatically cache some things for you.
 We can create it in the constructor of `App` here because the `App` component only gets rendered once.

+The following sections will show you different things you can do with this `axiom` object.